 Mortality rates of thalassemias are dependent on the exact type of the disease.
 Alpha thalassemia major is usually fatal.
 Patients with beta-thalassemia major also have a very high mortality rate.
 On the other hand, patients with Hb H disease usually survive long if proper treatment and close follow-ups are provided.

 The most common cause of death in children with beta-thalassemia major is heart failure.
 Heart failure can happen as a consequence to iron overload, or because of the severe anemia.
 Patients can also develop liver disease, which carries a significantly increased risk of morbidity and mortality.

 The thalassemias usually have an equal incidence in both sexes without any significant differences.
 Beta thalassemia major can be diagnosed at birth or shortly after once the levels of Hb F drops.
 Neonates with unexplained hypochromic microcytic anemia should be evaluated for possible thalassemia.

 Pathophysiology of Thalassemia

-Hereditary mutations in the alpha or beta globin chain genes are responsible for decreased production of the affected globin chain.
+Hereditary mutations in the alpha or beta globin chain genes are responsible for the decreased production of the affected globin chain.
 The decreased production of the affected globin chain is usually associated with an imbalance in the production of the other globin chains is usually intact.
 The accumulation of the other intact globin chains is responsible for the induction of cellular apoptosis.
-The alpha-chain genes are located on chromosome 16 while the beta-globin genes are located on chromosome 11.
+The alpha-chain genes are located on chromosome 16, while the beta-globin genes are located on chromosome 11.